atculpepper/personal-changelog/README.md

 This is a personal changelog of my updates.
 Not everything is code.
 I am following Scott Bromander's example to create visability around my behaviors and habits.

 ---
+#### Friday, July 24, 2020
+- Read through react-router-dom documentation
+- Work on setting up routes and protected routes on new-bucket

+---
 #### Thursday, July 23, 2020
 - Attended Power To Fly virtual Job Fair
 - Reading through Material UI docs and worked on appbar/header for new-bucket
-- Material UI theming: researching hosting custom fonts (webpack config)
+- Material UI theming: researching hosting custom fonts (webpack config
+- Q&A with Braidy Merkle

 ---
 #### Wednesday, July 22, 2020